mchamrami/pcb-reverse-engineering-/README.md

 Using the drop-down menu in the opened image, reach the desired mask in the image output and then press the ESC button.

-The output image is saved at the project site.
+The output image is saved at the project folder.

+import result pic in altium designer